8.4.10

 Hedge fund salary

 I'm a value investor and very conservative.
 I started by purchasing emerging and frontier market debt, equity and real estate far cheaper that its intrinsic worth.
-Also I spent years buying deeply mispriced options, derivatives and hybrid securities in those "unpredictable" and "efficient" markets fantasized about by Nobel prize economists.
-Recently I've helped fiduciary clients construct portfolios of managers whose fees are a bargain compared to the VALUE provided.
+Also I spent many years buying deeply mispriced options, derivatives and hybrid securities in those "unpredictable" and "efficient" markets fantasized about by "Nobel" prize tenured(!) economists.
+Recently I've been helping clients construct portfolios of strategies run by managers whose fees are a bargain compared to their VALUE.
 The higher hedge fund pay, the more investors make.

 Incentives work.
-We can be thankful REAL hedge funds exist to deliver when traditional investments don't.
-2 and 20 is a bargain to incentivize top managers to take outside capital and build an institutional infrastructure when they could choose to just manage personal and friends' money.
-If you want to be CERTAIN of a secure retirement avoid long only stocks and bonds and focus on diversified absolute return strategies.
-Hedge fund salaries accurately align the interests of clients with managers and reflect the enormous demand for and limited supply of true investment acumen.
+We can be thankful REAL hedge funds exist to provide alpha when traditional investments don't.
+2 and 20 incentivizes top managers to accept outside capital and build an institutional infrastructure when they could simply choose to just manage family and friend money.
+If you want to be sure of a secure retirement avoid long only stocks and bonds and focus on diversified absolute return strategies.
+Hedge fund salaries align the interests of clients with managers and reflect the enormous demand for and limited supply of true financial acumen.

 Successful hedge fund managers are entrepreneurs with an essential service in high demand.
 No matter how long a firm has been in existence I regard hedge fund investing as similar to venture capital.
 Angels that stake other private business get just 25%, and often less, of gross returns whereas investors in hedge funds receive 75% of gains.
 Managers retain the balance for sweat equity, 100 hour work weeks and low pay when underwater.
 Hedge funds make their talents and technologies available for a very competitive price.
 The value proposition is over three times better and with considerably less risk.